2.1 Lifecycle assessment (LCA): quantifies environmental impacts from cradle to grave of a product

 In Phase 3, emissions and resource use are grouped together into specific environmental themes or impact categories, such as climate change, eutrophication, and acidification.
 These are referred to as mid-point indicators.
 Further modelling of how these impacts will affect human health, ecosystem quality and natural resource use (end-point indicators) can also be performed.
 Mid- and end-point indicators are discussed later in this chapter.

 In Phase 4, sensitivity and uncertainty analysis are performed to determine the robustness of the results.
 Conclusions and recommendations are made.
-An example might be the recommendation of one manufacturing technique over another, or the identification of life cycle hotspots for the functional unit being studied.
+An example might be the recommendation of one manufacturing technique over another, or the identification of life cycle hotspots (locations in a product's lifecycle where the most impacts occur) for the functional unit being studied.

 One challenge within LCA, if the purpose is to compare different foods, is whether different studies use the same system boundaries, measure inputs and outputs in a consistent manner, and in how these results are interpreted.
 Increasing standardisation of methodologies, such as PAS 2050 (designed for carbon footprint analyses), is designed to reduce inconsistencies and allow comparison between research.
 This is important, especially within the food system, because of the many different production techniques and variables involved (see later in this chapter for more on this).